maclover7/megaphone/README.md

 Or run with just `TESTOPTS="--meg"` or `TESTOPTS="--megaphone"`

+After running all of your tests, just search for 'MEGAPHONE WAS HERE', and you'll have all of your failures available for easy reading!
+Megaphone will list the total number of failing tests, as well as the names of the failing tests!
+Isn't that awesome?

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.